amirfefer/blueprints-dev-blog/README.md

 ### 4. Expose HTTP connection

-To allow HTTP connection to our GCP instance, log in to your GCP console -> VM Instances -> Edit your new instance -> Enable Allow HTTP traffic under **Network interfaces** section.
-For the express example, create a custom firewall rule for opening port 3000.
+To allow HTTP connections or any other inbound traffic, log in to your AWS console and add the desired rule in the created VM's associated VPC security group.

 And that's it! your new Apache server / express API is running with your custom RHEL image!